 What type of part-time job can I get?

-Careers are here to help you find part-time jobs, whether they be on campus, in the local community or further afield, we are here to support you.
-Use the sections below to help you to find a job that’s perfect for you.
+Careers are here to help you find part-time jobs, whether they are on campus, in the local community or further afield, we are here to support you.
+Use the sections below to help you find a job that’s perfect for you.

 Edge Hill recommends students work no more than 16-20 hours per week in order to achieve a good balance between your studies and other commitments, including a part-time job.
-If you are currently working part-time and struggling to manage your time, you may benefit from speaking to a member of Careers team, book an appointment.
+If you are currently working part-time and struggling to manage your time, you may benefit from speaking to a member of the Careers team.
+Please book an appointment.

 Where can I look for a part-time job?